Ready to learn more?

 yes

-This program is geared toward motivated individuals looking for rewarding careers in software engineering, electronics engineering, computer engineering, product development, machine learning, artificial intelligence, aerospace, internet networking, cyber security, internet-of-things, robotics and the next generation of smart devices and technology.
-This program is ideally suited for makers, tinkerers and analytical thinkers.
+This program is geared toward motivated individuals looking for rewarding careers in software engineering, electronics engineering, computer engineering, product development, machine learning, artificial intelligence, aerospace, internet networking, cyber security, internet-of-things, robotics, and the next generation of smart devices and technology.
+This program is ideally suited for makers, tinkerers, and analytical thinkers.

-This program that has been accredited by the Canadian Engineering Accreditation Board (CEAB) of Engineers Canada.
+This program has been accredited by the Canadian Engineering Accreditation Board (CEAB) of Engineers Canada.
 Graduating from this program satisfies the academic requirements needed to apply for a license as a professional engineer in Canada.

 What You’ll Learn

-• Apply university level mathematics, natural sciences, and engineering principles to solve engineering problems involving electronic systems.
+• Apply university-level mathematics, natural sciences, and engineering principles to solve engineering problems involving electronic systems.

 • Apply critical thinking to identify, formulate, analyze, and solve complex engineering problems related to the design and application of electronic systems, to reach substantiated conclusions.